 “During my time at CG Spectrum my skill as an artist and concept artist specifically, rose to new heights I'd never imagined possible.
 I fell deep into the rabbit hole during this course, only because CG Spectrum offered so much extra information.
 This left me ready to kick start my career.”

 At CG Spectrum you’re never just a number.
-We cap our concept art class sizes at 5 students so you get the most attention possible at a more affordable price.
+We cap our matte painting class sizes at 5 students so you get the most attention possible at a more affordable price.

 By choosing the 1-on-1 option you will get more individual attention from your mentor while having the flexibility to work within your busy schedule.